-Appendix A. 2. (c Project/Dates Function Agency Involvement nercial Fishery Sampling 6/26 - 10/10 Collect and record commercial harvest information; forward to ADF&G Juneau via Whitehorse.
-DFO All aspects Sample Chinook, sockeye, and coho salmon for ASL and secondary marks; 200 per week for sockeye; 520 per season for coho salmon; 50-150 scale samples per week for Chinook salmon.
+Appendix A. 2. (c Project/Dates Function Agency Involvement nercial Fishery Sampling T/0 10/11 Collect and record commercial harvest information; forward to ADF&amp;G Juneau via Whitehorse.
+DFO All aspects • Sample Chinook, sockeye, and coho salmon for ASL and secondary marks; 200 per week for sockeye; 520 per season for coho salmon; 50-150 scale samples per week for Chinook salmon.
 Examine all Chinook and coho salmon harvest for adipose clips and secondary marks.
-DFO All aspects • Sample 125 sockeye salmon per week for GSI samples.
+DFO All aspects • Collect up to 200 sockeye salmon per week for GSI.
 DFO All aspects • Collect 192 sockeye salmon otolith samples per week to estimate contribution of enhanced fish; send otolith samples to ADF&G for processing via Canyon Island.
 DFO All aspects • Inseason sockeye salmon otolith analysis.
 ADF&G All aspects Collect and record all spaghetti tags and radio tags caught in commercial fisheries.
 DFO All aspects • Collect salmon roe as required for CWT program.
-DFO All aspects Canadian Coho Assessment Fishery 9/16 - 10/12 Capture and inspect up to 500 coho salmon per week for spaghetti tags and CWTs.
+DFO All aspects 8/18 - 10/12 Assessment Fishery Dependent on available commercial TAC, the Canadian commercial fishery may be used as the second event of the mark recapture program.
+Up to 5,000 fish may be harvested based on average run timing subject to conservation needs.
+In the event there is not a commercial fishery, capture and inspect up to 500 coho salmon per week for spaghetti tags and CWTs.
 Sample up to 520 coho salmon for the season for ASL and tag scars.
-Sample 125 per week for GSI.
-CWT samples to go to DFO or ADF&G lab.
-DFO All aspects District 111 Fish nery Sampling 6/17 - 10/20 Collect and record commercial harvest information and all spaghetti and radio tags; forward to DFO Whitehorse via Juneau.
+CWT samples to go to DFO DFO/TRTFN All aspects District 111 Fish 6/16 - 10/19 Collect and record commercial harvest information and all spaghetti and radio tags; forward to DFO Whitehorse via Juneau.
 ADF&G All aspects • Sample a minimum of 20% of Chinook and coho salmon harvests for CWTs/ASL.
 ADF&G All aspects • Sample commercial Chinook salmon harvest for GSI samples; targets are 120/week for directed and 80/week for nondirected incidental harvest.
 ADF&G All aspects

-Appendix A. 2. (con Project/Dates Function Agency Involvement y Sampling Continued rigency mvorvement • Collect 320 matched GSI/ASL/otolith samples per week from sockeye salmon with subdistrict specific goals.
-ADF&G All aspects Kuthai Sockeye Sa 7/6 - 9/5 • TRTFN All aspects King Salmon Weir 7/7 - 9/6 • Operate the adult sockeye salmon weir at King Salmon Lake; enumerate and sample for ASL-spaghetti tag loss (750 samples), recover spaghetti tags.
-TRTFN All aspects Aerial Chinook sur rveys 7/21 - 8/25 • Aerial surveys of spawning Chinook salmon in the Nakina, Nahlin, Dudidontu, Tatsatua, Kowatua, and Tseta rivers.
-ADF&G All aspects Sport Fishery Sam pling (Marine) 6/15 - 7/9 • Conduct harvest sampling program in the Juneau sport fishery and sample for CWTs, ASL, and GSI.
+Appendix A. 2. (con A Y 1 Project/Dates Function Agency Involvement District III Fisher y Sampling Continued Collect 320 matched GSI/ASL/otolith samples per week from sockeye salmon with subdistrict specific goals.
+ADF&G All aspects Kuthai Sockeye En numeration 7/4 - 9/3 using video enumeration methodology, record all sockeye salmon and spaghetti tags observed as they enter Kuthai Lake; if run size permits, sample for ASL and spaghetti tags/tag loss.
+(Up to 600 fish).
+TRTFN All aspects King Salmon Enun neration 7/5 - 9/4 using video enumeration methodology, record all sockeye and spaghetti tags observed as they enter King Salmon Lake; if run size permits, sample for ASL and spaghetti tags/tag loss (up to 600 fish).
+Collect up to 200 sockeye otoliths from the broodstock.
+TRTFN All aspects A awial Chinaals and Aerial Chinook sur 7/21 - 8/25 • Aerial surveys of spawning Chinook salmon in the Nakina, Nahlin, Dudidontu, Tatsatua, Kowatua, and Tseta rivers.
+ADF&G All aspects Chinaalt and Caha Cnort Eighour Compling (Moning) 6/15 - 7/20 8/18 - 9/14 Sport Fishery Sampling (Marine) Conduct harvest sampling program in the Juneau sport fishery and sample for CWTs, ASL, and GSI (Chinook).
 Target is to sample 20% of harvest for CWTs.
 Conduct postseason surveys (statewide survey) to obtain harvest data.
-ADF&G All aspects Nakina Chinook F ishery Monitoring 6/14 - 7/15 Monitor FSC and Recreation Fishery.
-TRTFN/DFO All aspects Little Trapper We 7/20 - 8/31 • Enumerate adult sockeye salmon through weir and sample for ASL, spaghetti tag loss (750 samples), and recover spaghetti tags.
+ADF&G All aspects Nokina China al- D conscional Fighery Manitoning 6/14 - 7/15 • ecreational Fishery Monitoring Monitor FSC and Recreation Fishery.
+TRTFN/DFO All aspects I 2441 - T C L F Little Trapper Soci Enumeration Enumerate adult sockeye salmon through weir and sample for ASL, spaghetti tag loss (750 samples), and recover spaghetti tags.
 DFO All aspects